Nedara-Project/nedara-monitoring/README.md

 Nedara Monitoring uses several libraries:

 - Flask for the web application framework
+    - Flask-SocketIO for WebSockets integration
 - psycopg2 for PostgreSQL connections
 - paramiko for SSH connections to Linux servers
-- Chart.js for interactive charts
+- Lightweight Charts (by TradingView) for interactive charts
 - GridStack for the dashboard layout
 - nedarajs (included as a submodule) for UI components